PYNQcast/ClientSide_PYNQ_jupyter/pynq_jupyter/README.md

 ### Running Tests

-To run tests, launch the server/monitor from the `test_RTT` branch of the ServerSide repo instead.
+To run tests, launch the server/monitor from the `test_RTT` branch of the ServerSide repo instead - on the pynq board, cd into `pynq_client_tests¬ and run notebookes from there.

 ## Swapping the Bitstream (.bit / .hwh)